 Ruby on Rails has a good support for Postgres Array type.
 I really like using this feature when creating a separate database table sounds like over-engineering.
 In this short post I want to share my solution for the following problem: “find a record for which any of its tags contains a given string”.

 I’m bad at marketing products that I created.
 Just today I had to shut down Codebase Health Check, because I couldn’t get enough customers in the last six months.
+Apparently it’s not so easy to build a profitable business as a side project.
 Fortunately, you have a chance to be much better at marketing than me.

 This is your complete guide to removing Action Cable from a Rails 5 app.

 Programmers love to approach new business problems thinking about frameworks, libraries, tools or methods which can be used.
 However, my experience shows that quite the opposite way is most successful - postpone writing the code as long as it’s possible.

 Tiddle is my gem which provides Devise strategy for token authentication in API-only Ruby on Rails applications.
 Its selling point is that it supports multiple tokens per user.